-PRO-Tip: If you’re new to my blog, you may not have heard my warning when making egg white based desserts such as meringues and pavlovas.
+PRO-Tip: If you’re new to my blog, you may not have heard my warning when making egg white-based desserts such as meringues and pavlovas.
 When whipping egg whites, all the equipment, like the beaters and bowl, must be scrupulously clean.
-Any bit of oil, grease or even one speck of egg yolk will prevent the white from whipping properly.
+Any bit of oil, grease or even one speck of egg yolk will prevent the whites from whipping properly.

 If you’re unsure, run your bowl and beaters through the dishwasher, wash well with Dawn dish soap or wipe down with vinegar.